-Whatever the case is, old baseball bats are not usable and batters need to do something about it.
-If you are one of those who are into making collections and storing their bats as memories of the amazing games that you have played then that’s great!
-You basically don’t have to do much with your bat other than keeping it in a nice storage place.
+Whatever the case is, old baseball bats are not usable, and batters need to do something about it.
+If you are one of those who are into making collections and storing their bats as memories of the amazing games that you have played, then that’s great!
+You don’t have to do much with your bat other than keep it in a nice storage place.

 But, if you have space constraints and you keep on buying new bats each year, then you might want to consider one of those bat trade-in programs.
 Such programs allow you to trade your old bat for gift cards and other merchandise in return.
-There are many companies that are using these programs including justbats.com.
+Many companies are using these programs, including justbats.com.

 #8.
 Things to make with broken Bats?

-If you are a DIY lover, then the list of things you can make with your broken bats is infinite.
-Creative minds around the world have designed unique furniture including beds, tables and chairs made out broken bats.
+If you are a DIY lover, the list of things you can make with your broken bats is infinite.
+Creative minds worldwide have designed unique furniture, including beds, tables and chairs made out of broken bats.
 These eye-catching furnishings adorn their homes throughout the year.

 While making furniture is an obvious choice, we have seen even more interesting items.
-A Pinterest user who happened to be a mother as well used her sons broken baseball bats and converted them into pencil holders.
+A Pinterest user who happened to be a mother also used her son’s broken baseball bats and converted them into pencil holders.

-Basically, the bats that are damaged during Nippon Professional Baseball league are passed on to these manufacturers for recycling.
+The damaged bats during the Nippon Professional Baseball league are passed on to these manufacturers for recycling.
 We have even seen wedding rings carved out of broken bats (which we think is a fantastic idea!).